The Power (Snap! song): Critical reception

-Bill Coleman from Billboard wrote that "thanks to a healthy buzz generated via underground import attention, this hypnotic, street-soul jam should have no trouble duplicating its smash U.K. success.
+Bill Coleman from Billboard magazine wrote, "Thanks to a healthy buzz generated via underground import attention, this hypnotic, street-soul jam should have no trouble duplicating its smash U.K. success.
 Expect big crossover action."
-Ernest Hardy from Cash Box said the song is "set against a basic hip-hop beat, but all sorts of computer-generated enhancements are added, as well as a great bassline, soul-drenched female vocals, a male rap that sounds a bit like Heavy D, and, depending on the mix, elements of house.
+Ernest Hardy from Cash Box noted that the song is "set against a basic hip-hop beat, but all sorts of computer-generated enhancements are added, as well as a great bassline, soul-drenched female vocals, a male rap that sounds a bit like Heavy D, and, depending on the mix, elements of house.
 Yet none of it seems forced or contrived, and it doesn't sound quite like anything else that's out there right now.
 This one will be huge."
 Complex magazine described it as "a more industrial take on the hip-house scene that blew up" at that time the song was released.

-Tom Ewing of Freaky Trigger noted that the song "juggles aggression and melancholy, and makes both immediately appealing – the juddering riff which opens "The Power" set against the slow pace and lonesome spaciousness of the production and Pennye Ford's vocals.
+Tom Ewing of Freaky Trigger remarked that the song "juggles aggression and melancholy, and makes both immediately appealing – the juddering riff which opens "The Power" set against the slow pace and lonesome spaciousness of the production and Pennye Ford's vocals.
 The riff is more distinctive than the singing, to be honest, but the contrast works."
-Pan-European magazine Music & Media commented that a "funky hip-hop rhythm, sampled from Doug Lazy's Let It Roll has been matched with some forceful rapping by Turbo B and inspired gospel vocals on the chorus.
+Pan-European magazine Music & Media commented that a "funky hip-hop rhythm, sampled from Doug Lazy's 'Let It Roll' has been matched with some forceful rapping by Turbo B and inspired gospel vocals on the chorus.
 Excellent warm production by Benito Benites, John Garrett III and Snap.
 Could be the next big thing from the Continent."
 A reviewer from The Network Forty described it as "a very hip and cool" rap song, "with a modern edge".
 The magazine also added that the "power charged rap-dance" does "crackles and pops with enough irresistible energy".

 Chart performance

-"The Power" proved to be very successful on the charts worldwide.
-It peaked at number-one on both the RPM Dance/Urban chart in Canada and the Billboard Hot Dance Club Play chart in the US.
-In Europe, the single peaked at number-one in Greece, the Netherlands, Spain, Switzerland and the UK, as well as on the Eurochart Hot 100.
-In the UK, it hit the top spot in its second week at the UK Singles Chart, on March 25, 1990.
-It spent two weeks at the top of the chart.
-Additionally, "The Power" made it into the top 10 also in Austria, Belgium, Finland, West Germany, Ireland, Italy, Norway, Portugal and Sweden.
-Outside Europe, it peaked at number-one in Zimbabwe, number two on both the Billboard Hot 100 and the Cash Box Top 100 in the US, number six in New Zealand and number thirteen in Australia.
-The single earned a gold record in Australia, Germany, the Netherlands, Sweden and Switzerland, and a silver record in the UK.
+"The Power" peaked at number one on both the Canadian RPM Dance/Urban chart and the US Billboard Dance Club Play chart.
+In Europe, the single peaked at number one in Greece, Luxembourg, the Netherlands, Spain, Switzerland and the United Kingdom, as well as on the Eurochart Hot 100.
+In the UK, it topped the UK Singles Chart during the weeks of 25 March and 1 April 1990.
+Additionally, "The Power" made it into the top 10 also in Austria, Belgium, Finland, Ireland, Italy, Norway, Portugal, Sweden and West Germany.
+Outside Europe, it peaked at number-one in Zimbabwe, number two on both the Billboard Hot 100 and the Cash Box Top 100 in the US, number six in New Zealand and number 13 in Australia.
+The single earned a gold record in Australia, Germany, the Netherlands, Sweden and Switzerland, as well as a silver record in the UK.
 In Spain and the US, it was awarded with a platinum record.